 - practise social distancing

-- quarantine for 2 weeks since their last close contact with the positive patient.
+- quarantine for 10 days since their last close contact with the positive patient.
 This means they should stay home and have necessities delivered.
-(Note: the length of the isolation may be reviewed by the DIH soon)

 Isolation: The infected family member needs to be isolated from the rest of the family.
 This is the tough part.
 It means staying in a different living area and not sharing anything with the rest of the family.
 Easier said than done.